 What is Cassava Cake?

-Cassava Cake, also called Cassava Bibingka, is a traditional Filipino dessert made with grated cassava, coconut milk, sugar, and sometimes macapuno (coconut sport).
-The mixture is baked until firm but remains chewy inside.
+Cassava Cake, also called Cassava Bibingka, is among the traditional Filipino desserts and a popular afternoon snack or merienda in the Philippines.
+This delicious treat is made with grated cassava, coconut milk, sugar, and sometimes macapuno (coconut sport).

 Ingredients you'll need